 The ophthalmic branch of the trigeminal nerve in birds (representing the upper beak) possibly also mediates magnetoreception.
 Surgical ablation of the ophthalmic branch results in deficits in the detection of magnetic field changes (Mora et al., 2004) or decreases of magnetically induced neural responses of SpV and PrV (Heyers et al., 2010).
-It is conceivable that the trigeminal system of birds carries positional magnetic information because migratory birds can only compensate for a 1000 km displacement if the ophthalmic nerve remains intact (Kishkinev et al., 2013).
+It is conceivable that the 8.
+The Brains of Reptiles and Birds trigeminal system of birds carries positional magnetic information because migratory birds can only compensate for a 1000 km displacement if the ophthalmic nerve remains intact (Kishkinev et al., 2013).

-1.09.4.3 The Olfactory System
+8.4.3 The Olfactory System